Forklein/Keygen/README.md

 # keygen

-Generate key and then transfer in .txt file
+Generate key (16 characters) and then transfer in .txt file